What to expect on a visit to East Riddlesden Hall

 Are any refreshments available?

-The tea-room is open Saturday-Wednesday, offering a selection of drinks, sandwiches, crisps, delicious ice creams and yummy cakes for you to enjoy.
+The tea-room offers a selection of drinks, sandwiches, crisps, delicious ice creams and yummy cakes for you to enjoy.

 There is indoor seating available inside the tea-room, with limited accessible seating on the ground floor.
 There is outdoor seating available too, and dogs are very welcome to join you on the tables outside.